About single targets

 Single target display thickness

 Echoview determines the display thickness for single targets using the equation below.
-You can configure display thickness by changing the appropriate settings on the Variable Properties dialog box.
+You can configure display thickness by changing the appropriate settings on the Data page of the Variable Properties dialog box.

 Display_thickness = Pulse_length x Thickness_factor